Wommack looks forward to retirement, spending time with family

 OXFORD, Miss. – For 38 years, Dave Wommack has been calling defensive plays from the press box, and over those years the defensive coordinator has experienced his share of great seasons–as well as ones that were more frustrating.
-Wommack, now, feels it’s time to walk away.
+Now, after talking with some retirement plan consultants, Wommack, feels it’s time to walk away.

 In Wommack’s soul, he believes it is time to retire from coaching after working close to four decades at nine different schools.